cathxli/medheroes/README.md

 The colors appear much more opaque or faded on the department machine due to their color settings and different screen type.
 However, they are much more saturated on phone screens (intended use environment) and laptops.

 ## Documentation for our Client ##
-### Database ###
-If you would like to access our mongoDB account, the credentials are:

-username: cath@brown.edu
-password: webapps0!

-Alternatively you may set up your own mongoDB account (for free) and replace this url in the server: const url = "mongodb+srv://webapps:ABC123@cluster0-jqqcm.mongodb.net/test?retryWrites=true";
-with the url of your cluster.

 ### File comments ###
 Here are comments on what each file in react_app generally handles: